 Most months of the year you can find a local beer festival, battle of the breweries or meet the brewer events happening somewhere in or around York.
 We list all the ones we know of on the local beer festivals diary (if we have missed one off then please tell us!) and some notable Yorkshire and national beer festivals on the national beer festivals diary.

 We publish a quarterly magazine, Ouse Boozer, that is distributed free to real ale pubs in the branch area.
-You can also find selected articles and pdfs of Ouse Boozer here on the website.

 We organise a beer festival each year in September, held on the Knavemsire, near York race course.
 Planning for the 2015 beer festival is underway.
 You can also browse the archive of the 2013 beer festival.